 This is the reality of hundreds of thousands of Rohingya refugees in Bangladesh.
-Fleeing unimaginable violence in Myanmar, more than 900,000 Rohingya women, men, and children have crossed the border into neighboring Bangladesh since August of 2017.
+Fleeing unimaginable violence in Myanmar, nearly 750,000 Rohingya women, men, and children have crossed the border into neighboring Bangladesh since August of 2017.
 The once lush, green foothills of forest reserve outside Cox’s Bazar are now stripped down to bare dirt and covered in bamboo and tarpaulin shelters for miles.
 Bangladesh, already one of the most densely populated and impoverished countries in the world, has made huge strides in providing safety and order for the swelling refugee population and the international community has sprung into action to meet the needs of this sprawling new city, but the magnitude of this crisis coupled with the needs of other protracted crises around the world is stretching aid workers and resources thin.

 This is where Every Shelter comes in.
 We are helping aid organizations and their field staff by providing good, economical design that makes limited resources stretch further.
 As I walked through campsites sponsored by a partner organization and spoke with residents, they pointed out one unmet need that we could do something about.